 2.)
 How To Choose Your Character Names – by NY Book Editors

 1.)
-Creating Stunning Character Arcs, Pt.
-1: Can You Structure Characters? – by K.M.
-Weiland (This article starts a fifteen post blog series about character arcs.
-The article below references some of these, and this first article has links at the bottom for each of the 15 posts.
-If you are curious about character arcs in general, check it out, otherwise, continue on to the articles below which focus on character arcs within a series.)
+Creating Stunning Character Arcs – by K.M.
+Weiland (This article starts a fifteen post blog series about character arcs in general.
+For this week read parts 1-4, which cover the character arc in general.
+The first article has links at the bottom for each of the 15 posts.)

 4.)
 Creating Your Villain’s Journey – by Chris Winkle

 3.)
-If you’ve laid out a character arc for more than one character, do they sync up?
+If you’ve laid out a character arc for more than one character, how do they line up and work together?
 What needs to change so that they do sync up?